Events and Celebrations

 DACA information and resources

 South Dakota Voices for Peace has set up a DACA Renewal hotline for DACA recipients who may be eligible for one last renewal.
-They must submit their applications by October 5, 2017.
-There's only two weeks left.
-Visit SD Voices for Peace to get connected.
+Visit South Dakota Voices for Peace to get connected.
 Please view resources with immigration lawyers and BIA accredited reps who are taking these cases.

-Monthly Lunch and Learns: Workshops provided over lunch.
-All are welcomed and encourage to bring a friend or colleague.
-All lunch and Learns will be held in the 3 in 1 room for 12 -1 pm.
+Monthly Lunch and Learns: All are welcomed and encouraged to bring a friend or colleague to these workshops provided over lunch.
+All Lunch and Learns will be held from Noon-1 p.m. in the 3-in-1 room.

 *Oct 19: Friendslink and Augie Access

 Time to talk.
-Dialogue sessions on current events that our society is facing.
-All are welcome, every last Wednesday of the month starting Oct 25th 7:00 pm 3 in 1 Room.
+Open Dialogue sessions focus on current events faced by our society.
+All are welcome and events will be held the last Wednesday of the month starting Oct.
+25.

-Thursday, Nov 9th 7pm FSC 113 The National Anthem, To kneel or Stand, a panel discussion A comprehensive approach to a relevant conversation on rights, equality, and the misunderstanding of the protest.
-We will have panelist with years of military service expressed their opinion of the situation.
+Thursday, Nov.
+9 7 p.m.
+Froiland Science Complex room 113 The National Anthem: To Kneel or Stand, a panel discussion A comprehensive approach to a relevant conversation on rights, equality and the misunderstanding of the protest.
+We will have panelists with years of military service express their opinions on this topic.
 Then we will find ways to educate one another and move toward proactive solutions in our city.
 This event is free and open to the public.

-Thursday Nov 30th, 7pm FSC 113 More Than a Word Documentary: More Than A Word analyzes the Washington football team and their use of the derogatory term R*dskins.
+Thursday, Nov.
+30, 7 p.m.
+Froiland Science Complex room 113 More Than a Word The documentary More Than A Word analyzes the Washington football team adn their use of the derogatory term R*skins.
+Using interviews from both those in favor of changing the name and those gainst, More than a Word presents a deeper analysis of the many issues surring the Washington team name.
+This documentary also examines the history of Native American cultural appropration. o a relevant conversation on rights, equality and the misunderstanding of the protest.
+We will have panelists with years of military service express their opinions on this topic.
+Then we will find ways to educate one another and move toward proactive solutions in our city.
+This event is free and open to the public.
+The documentary More Than A Word analyzes the Washington football team and their use of the derogatory term R*dskins.
 Using interviews from both those in favor of changing the name and those against, More Than A Word presents a deeper analysis of the many issues surrounding the Washington team name.
 The documentary also examines the history of Native American cultural appropriation.
 See the trailer

 Past 2016-17 Events: